thienle2401/G-eRules/README.md

 * Frederic Stahl, University of Reading
 * Mohamed Medhat Gaber, Birmingham City University
-* João Gomes, DataRobot, Inc.
+* Joao Gomes, DataRobot, Inc.

 ## Acknowledgments
 This development and the research has been supported by the UK Engineering, and Physical Sciences Research Council (EPSRC) grant EP/M016870/1.